vict0rcarvalh0/civic-hackathon/README.md

-# SkillPass - Decentralized Skills Validation Platform
+# SkillPass - Decentralized Skills Validation & Investment Platform

 SkillPass is a blockchain-based platform for validating professional skills through community endorsements backed by reputation staking.
-Users can showcase their expertise through soulbound NFT credentials while peers stake their reputation to validate skills.
+Users can showcase their expertise through soulbound NFT credentials while peers stake their reputation to validate skills and **earn real yield from skill owner job revenue**.

 ## Real Problem